awsdocs/aws-iot-docs/developerguide/thing-groups.md

 ```

 **Note**
-We do not recommend using personally identifiable information in your thing group names\.
+We don't recommend using personally identifiable information in your thing group names\.

 Here is an example that specifies a parent of the static thing group when it is created: